-- All University data must be classified into one of three sensitivity classifications after the creation or acceptance of ownership by the University: Fordham Protected Data, Fordham Sensitive Data, or Public Data.
+- All University data must be classified into one of three classifications after the creation or acceptance of ownership by the University: Fordham Protected Data, Fordham Sensitive Data, or Public Data.

-- Data classification will aid in determining baseline security controls for the protection and use of data to ensure:
+- Data classification will aid in determining security controls for the protection and use of data to ensure:

 - The University's statutory, regulatory, legal, contractual, and privacy obligations are met;

-- If data is created jointly by more than one department, all involved departments must classify the data.
+- If data is created jointly by more than one department, all involved departments must cooperatively classify the data.
 If the departments are unable to agree on the classification, the data is classified as Fordham Sensitive data and remains designated as Fordham Sensitive data until the data owners reach an agreement to reclassify the data or until administrators (e.g., Data Standards Committee, area Vice Presidents) with authority adjusts the classification.

 - Data owners must assess the level of risk according to the probability that harm will occur and the extent of that harm should the data be lost, stolen, or accessed by unauthorized parties.